An Overview of Universal Obstructions for Graph Parameters: Obstructions of immersion-monotone parameters

 \section{Obstructions of immersion-monotone parameters}

-In this section, we consider graphs that may contain multiple edges but no loops.
-For this, given a graph $G$, we see its edge set as a multiset.
-We also use $\gall^{\mathsf{e}}$ in order to denote the class of all graphs with multiple edges.
-Accordingly, the graph parameters we examine in this sections are functions $\p \colon \gall^{\mathsf{e}} \to \Nbbb,$ i.e., that map graphs with multiple edges to non-negative integers.
+In this section, we consider graphs that may contain {parallel} edges but no loop.
+For this, given a graph $G$, we see its edge set as a multiset. page 35, line 55: “graphs with multiple edges”.
+Very confusing.
+I would simply state that in this section we allow {parallel} edges in graphs but we do not allow loops.
+Same comment for footnote 13 in page 40.
+We also use $\gall^{\mathsf{e}}$ in order to denote the class of all graphs with {parallel} edges {but not loop}.
+Accordingly, the graph parameters we examine in these sections are functions $\p \colon \gall^{\mathsf{e}} \to \Nbbb,$ i.e., that map graphs with {parallel} edges {and no loop} to non-negative integers.

 Let $G$ be a graph and let $e_{1} = xy$ and $e_{2} = yz$ be two edges of $G$ where $y$ is a common endpoint for both.
-The result of the operation of \emph{lifting} the edges $e_{1}$ and $e_{2}$ in $G$ is the graph obtained from $G$ if we first remove $e_{1}$ and $e_{2}$ from $G$ and then add the edge $xz.$ As we deal with multigraphs, we agree that if any of $e_{1}$ and $e_{2}$ has multiplicity bigger than two, then its removal reduces its multiplicity by one.
+The result of the operation of \emph{lifting} the edges $e_{1}$ and $e_{2}$ in $G$ is the graph obtained from $G$ if we first remove $e_{1}$ and $e_{2}$ from $G$ and then add the edge $xz.$ As we deal with {graphs with parallel edges}, we agree that if any of $e_{1}$ and $e_{2}$ has multiplicity bigger than two, then its removal reduces its multiplicity by one.
 Also if the edge $xz$ already exists, then we simply increase its multiplicity by one.
-Moreover, if $e_{1}$ and $e_{2}$ are paraller edges then the lifting operation removes both of them without adding a new edge.
-That is because we consider multigraphs with only multiple edges and therefore we suppress any loop that may arise from the lifting operation.
+Moreover, if $e_{1}$ and $e_{2}$ are parallel edges then the lifting operation removes both of them without adding a new edge.
+That is because we consider {(loopless)} {graphs} with {parallel} edges and therefore we suppress any loop that may arise from the lifting operation.

 We define the \textsl{immersion} relation on the set of graphs with multiple edges as follows.
 We say that a graph $H$ is an \emph{immersion} of a graph $G$, denoted by $H \leqslant_{\mathsf{i}} G,$ if $H$ can be obtained from a subgraph of $G$ after a (possibly empty) sequence of lifting pairs of edges.
 Observe that if $H$ is a topological minor of $G$ then $H$ is also an immersion of $G$ (but not vice versa).